Project-Books/project-books.github.io/docs/index.md

 finish.
 We're looking to expand the Book Project to become a book platform for readers where they can interact with other readers to find the next good book to read.

-We're using Java with Spring Boot, React with TypeScript, MySQL and other technologies to build this.
+We're using Java with Spring Boot, React with TypeScript, PostgreSQL and other technologies to build this.

 ![home](images/book-project-home.png)